zbx-sadman/KSC/README.md

 Do not try import Zabbix v2.4 template to Zabbix _pre_ v2.4.
 You need to edit .xml file and make some changes at discovery_rule - filter tags area and change _#_ to _<>_ in trigger expressions.
 I will try to make template to old Zabbix.

 **Note**
-You may need to use domain user credientals to access KSC.
+It is possible that you will need to provide the script with the credentials of user from the _KLAdmins_ group to connect to the server.
 Refer to _Username_ / _Userpass_ / _UserDomain_ options.

 **Note**
 All available options are described in head of the script file.